davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 > Thesis: TSOs do not reflect the customer experience.

-When you have a TSO, you have a statement about how your product is installed and used.
-But that statement is
+When you have a TSO, you have a story about how your product is installed and used.
+That story is true, but it's very limited: it only reflects one path through which customers obtain and use your product.

+The story your TSO tells about product delivery and use omits a swathe of other true customers stories.
+When

+- a Massive Events implementation partner starts a project from the TSO, but wipes out much of the delivered configuration and then builds their own;
+- an implementation partner skips the TSO and prepares an implementation from scratch;
+- a customer brings Massive Events into an existing, heavily customized org;
+- a customer starts a fresh org with Massive Events, but it's a Professional Edition rather than Enterprise Edition;
+- a learner installs Massive Events in their Trailhead Playground;

 ## Disaster Recovery